Enjoy a quiet, simpler escape

 Historic Sites and Small Town Charm

 It’s hard not to fall in love with Madison’s magnificent beauty.
 With more than two centuries of stories to tell, discover why Garden & Gun magazine describes Madison’s historic district as “a walk-in picture book of nineteenth- and early-twentieth-century American architecture.”
 Soak in the sun wandering the streets of Georgia’s second largest historic district, where architectural marvels sit beside tree canopied lanes.
 But it’s not just the physical beauty that makes Madison so grand.
 Known for its hospitality, the people of this town are the true hidden gems.
 Come experience laid back, small town life and relax into a slower pace.
-Visit our Welcome Center or download our free audio tour app, that guides visitors on a downtown walking tour, to discover the tales of Madison’s beautiful buildings and storied citizens.
+Visit our Welcome Center or start exploring our historic downtown through the free, self-guided walking tour, to discover the tales of Madison’s beautiful buildings and storied citizens.

 Downtown Parks and Gardens

 Your visit to Madison would not be complete without a stroll through Madison’s historical parks and gardens.
 Learn about Round Bowl Springs’ beginnings as the source of life for early Madisonians.
 Have a picnic by the glistening Cooke Fountain in Town Park and take in the quaint, yet vibrant downtown Madison vibe.
 Wander Madison’s historic cemeteries to learn more about the founders of this remarkable town and admire the artistry of world renowned sculptors and iron workers who have shaped the landscape through their memorial monuments.